tldraw/tldraw/README.md

 Sessions are managed by the SessionManager (`state/session`).
 It guarantees that only one session is active at a time and allows other parts of the app's state to access information about the current session.

-A session's life cycle are accessed via four methods, `begin`, `update`, `cancel` and `complete`.
-Different sessions will implemen these methods in different ways.
+A session's life cycle is accessed via four methods, `begin`, `update`, `cancel` and `complete`.
+Different sessions will implement these methods in different ways.

 A session begins when constructed.